simbroadcasts/react-node-insim/README.md

 ### Grid

-Grid layout allows displaying buttons in a grid.
+Grid layout displays buttons in a grid.

 #### Import